michael-kelleher/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*Consider how you might use this messaging system on interactive devices, and draw/write down 5 ideas here.\*\*\***

 1. ETAs for tram arrival times.
 When the Roosevelt Island tram departs, the operator will send a message to the channel.
 That can then be received by the opposite station to let them know when the tram will arrive.
 2. Snow Day Alert/Emergencency Notification system.
-The adminastrator can send a message to to the topic and it will be distributed to the subscribers of the topic, which would include parents and teachers.
+The administrator can send a message to to the topic and it will be distributed to the subscribers of the topic, which would include parents and teachers.
-3. Communinty Crowd Sourcing
+3. Communinty Crowd Sourcing.
+When there are major events in a community, people can use the device to send distributed messages to all subscribed memebers
 4. Resource Matching.
-Catering Events
+Catering Events could send out messages to lists when there are available leftovers to reduce food waste.
 5. A weird way to text your friends without a phone.
-Parents no phones.
+Parents could also get dedicated devices for their kids without phones to limit screen time, but still communicate.

 ### Part C
 ### Streaming a Sensor